CraftAcademyLabs/ca_course/react_bmi.md

 So everytime we change the value of the input, it will set the state to that value.

-So now lets use those numbers to actually calculate the BMI of the person.
+So now lets use those numbers to calculate the BMI of the person.

 We are going to create a new component that displays the result.
 Run this in the terminal: